 In July 2008, we announced the initiation of a Phase II study of i.m peramivir in the outpatient setting for the treatment of seasonal influenza.
 This Phase II study is a double blind, placebo controlled, parallel-group study that compares the efficacy of a single 600mg injection of i.m. peramivir to placebo in the treatment of seasonal influenza in the outpatient setting.
 The dose was selected based upon an analysis of a Phase I study in healthy volunteers of a new, more concentrated 150 mg/ml formulation of i.m. peramivir, as well as prior studies of peramivir in patients with influenza.
 The Phase II study will utilize the new, more concentrated formulation and needle length guidelines established in recently conducted pharmacokinetic studies.
 The primary endpoint of the study is time to alleviation of symptoms.
 Secondary endpoints include reduction in viral titers and safety and tolerability.
+Enrollment will continue in the northern hemisphere during the upcoming flu season.

-Shionogi & Co., Ltd. Development of intravenous ("i.v.") peramivir for the treatment of influenza in the outpatient setting
+• Shionogi & Co., Ltd. development of intravenous ("i.v.") peramivir for the treatment of influenza in the outpatient setting

 In July 2008, the Company announced preliminary results of a Phase II study of intravenous (i.v.) peramivir administered via a single dose injection in the outpatient setting for the treatment of seasonal influenza.
 The trial, conducted by the Company's partner, Shionogi & Co., Ltd. in Japan, met its primary endpoint of improvement in the median time to alleviation of symptoms in subjects with confirmed, acute, uncomplicated influenza infection, compared to placebo alone.
-This result was highly statistically significant.
+Time to alleviation of symptoms was 81.8 hours for placebo, 59.1 hours for 300mg peramivir, and 59.9 hours for 600mg peramivir.
+This result was highly statistically significant (p-0.0046) for both the 300mg dose (p=0.0046) and the 600 mg dose.
 Further, safety assessments confirmed that peramivir was generally well-tolerated.
-This data will be submitted for presentation at an upcoming medical conference.
-Based on the study's preliminary results, Shionogi has commenced preparations for a Phase III program with i.v. peramivir in the outpatient setting.
+Shionogi presented the data at the recent Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC)/ Infectious Diseases Society of America (IDSA) annual meeting in Washington, D.C.
+Based on the results from this Phase II study, Shionogi has commenced preparations for a Phase III program with i.v. peramivir in the outpatient setting.